No-down-payment car insurance policies are rare and may cost more in the long run than a policy with a down payment.

 What Is A No-Down-Payment Car Insurance Policy?

-A down payment is not an extra fee added onto the premium – it’s included in the total cost of insurance.
+A down payment is not an extra fee added to the premium – it’s included in the total cost of insurance.
 The amount of the down payment is deducted from the overall six-month or annual premium.
-A down payment makes the subsequent monthly payments lower than they would have been without a down payment.
+A down payment makes the subsequent monthly premium payments lower than they would have been without a down payment.
 Different insurance companies require different down payment amounts, and some allow customers to choose the size of their down payment.